sebastianmorenoe/sebastianmorenoe/README.md

 ## GDG Cloud Santiago Organizer - +1000 Member Cloud Community.

-• We generate community, collaboration, and content from Google Cloud in Spanish until we are all in the cloud.
+• We generate community, collaboration, and Cloud content in Spanish until we are all in the cloud.

 - Patreon: https://www.patreon.com/gdgcloudsantiago